 All statements, other than statements of historical facts, included in this report regarding the Company's growth strategy, future operations, financial position, estimated revenue or losses, projected costs, prospects and plans and objectives of management are forward-looking statements.
 When used in this report, the words "will," "may," "believe," "anticipate," "intend," "estimate," "expect," "project," "plan" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain such identifying words.
 All forward-looking statements speak only as of the date of this report.
 The Company does not undertake any obligation to update any forward-looking statements or other information contained herein.
 Potential investors should not place undue reliance on these forward-looking statements.
-Although BioDrain believes that its plans, intentions and expectations reflected in or suggested by the forward-looking statements in this report are reasonable, the Company cannot assure potential investors that these plans, intentions or expectations will be achieved.
+Although BioDrain believes that its plans, intentions and expectations will be achieved.
 The Company discloses important factors that could cause the Company's actual results to differ materially from its expectations in the "Risk Factors" section of our Registration Statement on Form S-1 and elsewhere in this report.
 These cautionary statements qualify all forward-looking statements attributable to the Company or persons acting on its behalf.